Aetherinox/marked-alert-fa/README.md

 <br />

-In the example above, you would copy `file-circle-check`, and leave the `fa` off.
+In the example above, copy `file-circle-check`, and leave the `fa` off.

 <br />